 5. Philautia, or love of the self

 The Greek’s sixth variety of love was philautia or self-love.
 And the clever Greeks realized there were two types.
-One was an unhealthy variety associated with narcissism, in which you became self-obsessed and focused on personal fame and fortune.
-But a much healthier version of philautia enhances your wider capacity to love.
+One was an unhealthy variety associated with narcissism in which you became self-obsessed and focused on personal fame and fortune.
+A much healthier version of philautia enhances your wider capacity to love.

 6. Playful love (Ludus)